test-runner-js/tom/docs/API.md

 <a name="module_test-object-model--Tom+result"></a>

 #### tom.result : <code>\*</code>
-The value returned by the test function, if it ended successfully.
+If the test passed, the value returned by the test function.
+If it failed, the exception thrown or rejection reason.

 **Kind**: instance property of [<code>Tom</code>](#exp_module_test-object-model--Tom)
 <a name="module_test-object-model--Tom+maxConcurrency"></a>